|

 This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 For more information, please visit my disclosure page.

-Thick, rich, creamy, homemade beef gravy that is ready in minutes and makes the perfect finishing touch for roast beef, pot roast or meatloaf.
+Thick, rich, creamy, homemade beef gravy is an easy recipe that is ready in minutes and makes the perfect topping for beef roast, pot roast or meatloaf.

 looking down on a plate of sliced roast beef and mashed cauliflower topped with beef gravy and ground black pepper, with a blue napkin under the plate.